eminamitani/thermal_conductivity_code/README.md

 In this case, diffusivity and thermal_conductivity is not averaged, thus they have three elements per mode (x,y,z components).

-The example of amorphous Si system is stored in `aSi512_test`.
-The results are evaluated by comparing the calculation results from GULP(http://gulp.curtin.edu.au/gulp/) code.

 ## Ref
 [1]Philip B. Allen and Joseph L. Feldman.
 Thermal conductivity of disordered harmonic solids.
 Phys.
 Rev. B, Vol. 48, pp. 12581–12588, Nov 1993.